sontr/cordova-plugin-datalogic/README.md

 #### .setCurrentRange(`id`, `successCallback`, `errorCallback`): Object

-Function to set the current range of the autoscan feature.
+Set the current range of the autoscan feature.

 `id` : `integer` - should match one of the `id` values retrevied by the getSupportedRanges function.